 - if keeping it kosher, simply throw in some almond flour!
 I find the almond flour to add a lovely depth of flavor, but they were quite a bit more fragile than with pork rinds (but tbh I didn’t find it to be a biggie at all!).

-- or some actual keto breadcrumbs via our soft ‘n fluffy sandwich bread.
+- or some actual keto breadcrumbs via my soft ‘n fluffy sandwich bread.
 Works great… though obviously not too practical, and you may not want to transform your hard work into crumbs…!

-My personal favorite meat combo when it comes to meatballs (think our Swedish meatballs, ragu, bolognese, etc) is a fifty-fifty of ground beef and pork.
+My personal favorite meat combo when it comes to meatballs (think my Swedish meatballs, ragu, bolognese, etc) is a fifty-fifty of ground beef and pork.

 Nothing fancy or pricey, just your good-old (and plenty fatty!) ground chuck.
 But if you are feeling like spiffing things up a notch, adding ground veal is truly incredible too.